Migration from 0.23.X to 0.24.X

 The api export from wasp/client/api is now a ky instance instead of Axios.
 Ky is a tiny HTTP client built on fetch that provides a cleaner API with method shortcuts, automatic JSON handling, and hooks.

-Update the version field in your Wasp config to ^0.24.0:
+Update the version field in your Wasp config to ^0.24.0.
+The syntax depends on which config style your app currently uses.

 app MyApp {